TKA at A Glance

 Hot and cold meals can be purchased for breakfast, brunch, and lunch.
 A full-service salad bar is open daily for lunch.
 Other healthy snacks and drinks are available for sale at the Knight's Café at meals and after school.

 Staffed by a full-time Director and two part-time assistants, the Academic Support Department offers a limited range of support services for students who have been diagnosed with a learning issue, a medical illness, and/or emotional issues.
 The staff create individual student support plans for students needing some accommodations.
 Teacher and peer tutoring offered in Academic Support Center.
-Fee for the year will be $750 in 2017-2018.
+The fee for the year is $750.
 Read the Academic Support brochure for more information.

 - Central gathering spot," the Quad," with student lockers

-- Expanded Knights Café with walk-in salad bar
+- Knights Café with walk-in salad bar, self-serve beverage dispensers, multiple microwave stations

 - Library with multi-media center